UNC Collaborative for Maternal & Infant Health

 CDC Levels of Care Assessment Tool (LOCATe)

-North Carolina is one of thirteen states participating in the CDC LOCATe.
+North Carolina is one of twenty-seven states and one territory participating in the CDC LOCATe.

 The CDC LOCATe is a tool that enables states to use a standardized method of assessing maternal and neonatal levels of care.
 The priority for this assessment is to facilitate the use of risk-appropriate care.

-Click here to learn more about the risk-appropriate care and the CDC LOCATe tool.
+Click here to learn more about risk-appropriate care and the CDC LOCATe tool.

 Immediate Postpartum Long-Acting Reversible Contraception (IPP LARC)